 continue reading." /> continue reading." />

-As February comes to a close, here are 10 black-owned businesses to support every month, not just during Black History Month.
+Here are 10 black-owned businesses in Downtown Phoenix to support every month, not just during Black History Month.

 Frequently lauded as one of the best restaurants in Phoenix, The Larder + The Delta is a spot you shouldn’t miss.
 Chef Stephen Jones, the whiz behind the biz, grew up on Southern cooking and puts his signature sophisticated twist on dishes like fried chicken, Hoppin’ John, crispy pigs ears, fish and chips, and more.
 If you’re a locavore, you’ll love that most of his ingredients are sourced from local producers and purveyors.
 Jones was recently named a finalist of the James Beard Awards — they’re like the Oscars of the dining industry.